781flyingdutchman/background_downloader/README.md

 You should assume that the callback runs in an isolate, and has no access to application state or to plugins.
 Native callbacks are really only meant to perform simple "local" functions, operating only on the parameter passed into the callback function.

+### BeforeTaskStart
+Callback with signature `Future<TaskStatusUpdate?> Function(Task task)`, called just before the task starts executing.
+Your callback receives the `task` and should return `null` if the task should proceed.
+If the task should end before it is started, return a `TaskStatusUpdate` object, which will be returned.
+The `TaskStatusUpdate` object must be consistent with normal updates of that type, e.g. an update with `status` set to `.canceled` cannot contain an `exception` or `responseStatusCode`.

 ### OnTaskStart
-Callback with signature`Future<Task?> Function(Task original)`, called just before the task starts executing.
+Callback with signature`Future<Task?> Function(Task original)`, called just before the task starts executing, immediately after `BeforeTaskStart`.
 Your callback receives the `original` task about to start, and can modify this task if necessary.
 If you make modifications, you return the modified task - otherwise return null to continue execution with the original task.
 You can only change the task's `url` (including query parameters) and `headers` properties - making changes to any other property may lead to undefined behavior.

 ### OnTaskFinished
 Callback with signature `Future<void> Function(TaskStatusUpdate taskStatusUpdate)`, called when the task has reached a final state (regardless of outcome).
 Your callback receives the final `TaskStatusUpdate` and can act on that.